StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 The program listens for incoming packets using the LoRa settings in the 'Settings.h' file.
 The pins to access the SX127X need to be defined in the 'Settings.h' file also.

 The program is a matching receiver program for the '10_LoRa_Link_Test_TX'.
 The packets received are displayed on the serial monitor and analysed to extract the packet data which indicates the power used to send the   packet.
 A count is kept of the numbers of each power setting received.
 When the transmitter sends the test mode packet at the beginning of the sequence (displayed as 999) the running totals of the powers received is printed.
 Thus you can quickly see at what transmit power levels the reception fails.

+#### 30\_I2C\_Scanner

+The program scans the I2C bus and displays the addresses of any devices found.
+Useful first check when using I2C devices.

+#### 31\_SSD1306\_OLED\_Checker

+This program is a simple test program for the SSD1306 and SH1106 OLEDs.
+The program prints a short message on each line, pauses, clears the screen, and starts again.

+OLED address is defined as 0x3C.

 ## Low Memory